hpdic/awesome-data-lake/README.md

 # awesome-data-lake
-A hub of "recently" literature for data lakes
+A hub of "recent" literature for data lakes

 ## Survey Papers
 * [TKDE'23] Data Lakes: A Survey of Functions and Systems